learn-co-curriculum/reading-ios-primitives-and-operators/README.md

 | `unsigned long`       | `NSUInteger` |
 | `unsigned long long`  | `NSUInteger` |

 **Advanced:** *The reason for this is so your application can dynamically handle being deployed to various device types that have different system architectures.
 That's a fancy way of saying that some older iPhones have 32-bit processors, while the newer ones have 64-bit processors.
-Binary word length matters to C primitives, but the Objective-C primitives intelligently chooses the correct binary-word-length C primitive to use.*
+Binary word length matters to C primitives, but the Objective-C primitives intelligently choose fast and accurate binary-word-length C primitives to use.*